In December 2021, WNBA player Dylan Gonzalez tweeted, “Trey Songz is a rapist. Lord forgive me I Couldn’t hold that in another year. See you in 2022.”

 In the same vein as R. Kelly, R&B singer and rapper Songz is known for putting out songs that prop him up as some kind of inexorable sex god, as in “I Invented Sex” and “Neighbors Know My Name.”
 While Gonzalez’s initial accusation didn’t offer details or a personal account, it sparked waves of support and outrage on Twitter, drawing attention to Songz’s long history of sexual-assault allegations and the ways in which women who have come forward to share their stories — including Keke Palmer — were ignored.
 Songz and his representatives have denied Gonzalez’s allegations, just as they have with each fresh wave of accusations, insisting on the singer’s innocence and often suggesting his alleged victims are attempting to extort him for fame and money.

 The laundry list of Songz’s alleged abuse includes everything from assaulting cameramen to domestic violence and rape and spans multiple years, lawsuits, and charges.
-Most recently, the singer stands accused of physically assaulting a woman in a bowling-alley bathroom in New York.
-An NYPD investigation is currently underway.
+Most recently, the singer stood accused of physically assaulting a woman in a bowling-alley bathroom in New York.
+Now, Songz has pleaded guilty to a disorderly conduct violation in connection with the incident, and the other charges in the case — including assault and aggravated harassment — have been dropped as a result.
 Below, everything we know.

 In 2012, Songz allegedly struck a woman in the face at a strip club, the first of many reported physical assaults.